Portion/Yield:Serves 6 as a starter or light lunch

-It’s been three weeks since we have opened the doors to the British Larder Suffolk.
-It’s been hard work and I relied heavily on preparing dishes like this herring escabeche to help me through very busy days.
-The beauty is that you can make the salad early in the morning or even the day before, and when it comes to serving the dish it’s perfectly pickled.
-I like the simplicity and pureness of this recipe, it’s not at all complicated.
-I serve this herring escabeche salad with pickled green beans and plenty of buttered brown bread, and the pickled vegetables are just as delicious.
+This herring escabeche is like a portion of sunshine on a plate and it reminds me of hot sunny days and holidays in France.
+The beauty is that you can make the salad early in the morning or even the day before, and when it comes to serving the dish, it’s then perfectly pickled.
+I like the simplicity and purity of this recipe as it’s not at all complicated.
+I serve this dish with Sweet and Sour Pickled Green Beans and plenty of buttered brown bread – and the pickled vegetables are just as delicious as the escabeche.

-- 6 herring fillets, pin bones removed
+- 6 herring fillets with skin on (360–480g in total), pin bones removed

 - 1 onion, finely sliced

 - 1/2 fennel bulb, trimmed and finely sliced